-In Play: The last Roman Catholic conclave elected Cardinal Joseph Ratzinger of Germany the 265th pope, Pope Benedict XVI.
-That conclave of Roman Catholic bishops is a far cry from the conclaves of the Mafia families that Mario Puzo describes in his novel, The Godfather, though these two applications of the word amply demonstrate its flexibility and breadth.
-But today's Good Word is not limited to powerful families: "Mom has to call a family conclave to decide what to have for dinner."
+In Play: The conclave that is in the news in 2013 is the conclave that just elected a new pope, Pope Francis.
+The outgoing pope, Pope Benedict XVI, was the first pope to resign since Gregory XII in 1415.
+The current conclave of Roman Catholic bishops is a far cry from the conclaves of the Mafia families that Mario Puzo describes in his novel, The Godfather, though these two applications of the word amply demonstrate its flexibility and breadth.
+Today's Good Word is not limited to powerful families: "Mom has to call a family conclave to decide what to have for dinner."

 Word History: Today's Good Word, appropriately enough, comes to us from Italy.
 Italian inherited their word conclave unchanged from Latin conclave "a room, chambers, a suite".
 This word most probably originated as "locked room", for it is made up of com- "(together) with" + clavis "a key".
 Clavis seems related to clavus "nail", perhaps because the original key was a bent nail.
 Russian klyuch "key", from the same source, shows weak evidence that the meaning of its word for "key" passed through that of "nail".
 Russian contains a word klin "wedge, wooden peg" that shares the initial consonant cluster with klyuch.